How to wash your clothes safely

 Wool

-Naturally resistant to stains, odor and creasing, your wool garments probably don't need to be washed very often.
+Naturally resistant to stains, odors and creasing, your wool garments probably don't need to be washed very often.
 You can pick up detergent specially formulated for wool fabric (the Australian industry organization Woolmark has a handy list of recommended brands) and wash it on a gentle cycle at 40 °C (Warm), or hand wash in lukewarm water.
 Lay the garment flat to dry, pressing it into its normal shape so it doesn't stretch.

 Denim